FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 You should bring a copy of your dog’s medical documents with you in case of an emergency.
 It’s a good idea to keep them on your phone and have physical copies on hand in case you wind up in a region with poor mobile phone coverage.

-More safety tips to enjoy long road trips with your dog
+More safety tips to enjoy long trips with your dog

-- Don’t play with, feed, or pet your dog while you’re driving.
+- Don’t play with, feed, or pet your dog while you’re driving as it increases the chances of your dog having increased stress.

-- Never drive with your pooch on your lap.
+- Never drive with your pooch on your lap or in the passenger seat.

-- Don’t leave your dog in the car with the keys in the ignition, since he may activate the door lock and lock you out.
+- Don’t leave your dog in the car with the keys in the ignition, since they may activate the door lock and lock you out.

-- Dog owners, try to position your dog in the car so that he does not block your view.
+- Dog owners, try to position your dog in the car so that they do not block your view.
+This means they should never be in the front seat and they should be placed off to the side in the back seat.

 - Hand sanitizer should be kept out of their reach.

-- Keep your pet on a short leash and stay on the people- and dog-friendly hiking trails.
+- Keep your pet on a short leash and stay on the people- and dog-friendly hiking trails when you get out of the car.

-- If your car has airbags, don’t let your pet sit in the passenger car seat since he could be injured or even killed if the airbag is activated.
+- If your car has airbags, don’t let your pet sit in the passenger car seat since they could be injured or even killed if the airbag is activated.

 - Don’t feed your dog a big dinner right before you leave and get in the car, mainly if your dog is prone to motion sickness.

 - Maintain your car seat cover clean and free of pet fur.
-It can minimize distraction while driving.
+It can minimize distractions while driving.

-- Bring a first-aid kit for your pet.
+- Bring a first-aid kit for your pet in case they get injured or sick during the trip.

 Bottom Line